Parachute Murder: Trial

 Clottemans was charged and arrested in January 2007, then released on bail in 2008.
 Her trial began on 24 September 2010 with jury selection and ended on 20 October 2010 with a conviction.
 Media interest in the trial was so great that "a room next to the courthouse had to be used for journalists to follow the proceedings through remote video."

 After the trial began, Clottemans, who maintained her innocence, was placed on suicide watch.
 On 22 October 2010, Clottemans was sentenced to 30 years' imprisonment.
 In sentencing her to 30 years rather than life, the judge took "her feeble psychological condition" as an extenuating circumstance.

 Sentence

-Clottemans appealed the verdict on the ground that she was interrogated by police without the presence of her attorney.
+Clottemans appealed the verdict on the ground that she was interrogated by police without her attorney present.
 The appeal was denied in May 2011.